This vignette will explain how to process a dataset that is

 traits values from this long table to create the species x traits

 dataset.
-Note that one species must have one unique trait value (no
+Note that the function assumes each species must have a single

 # Extract species x traits data ----